 Only rarely during the period when Britain was under attack was the work of Britain’s fire brigades subsumed within discussions of civil defence more generally.
-Civil defence workers, as with other wartime occupations, had their own programme broadcast by the BBC titled Under Your Tin Hat.
+Civil defence workers, as with other wartime occupations, had their own programme broadcast by the BBC, titled Under Your Tin Hat.
 The programme was ‘a weekly radio magazine for A.F.S., A.R.P. and W.V.S. workers, firewatchers, and all those who guard the homes of Britain through the night.’
 Therefore, unlike other depictions of the fire services these men were depicted as part of the civil defence structure rather than a separate and singularly heroic group.
-The programme did emphasise the heroic status of men in civil defence, for example in such features as ‘Salute to Heroes’ which praised men, and much less frequently women, who had received the George Medal for civilian bravery.
+The programme did emphasise the heroic status of men in civil defence, for example, in such features as ‘Salute to Heroes’ which praised men, and much less frequently women, who had received the George Medal for civilian bravery.
 However, this feature focused equally on ARP wardens and ambulance drivers as it did men in the AFS and as such contrasts the exclusively heroic image given to the fire services elsewhere.
 Deviation from the uniformly heroic image of the fire brigades also came from the men of the fire services themselves.
-Firemen generally eschewed heroic tales, and even the act of firefighting itself, and instead recounted simple and basic concerns, such as food, warmth and friendship.
+Firemen generally eschewed heroic tales, and even the act of firefighting itself, and instead recounted simple and basic concerns, such as food, warmth, and friendship.
 Both Caught by Henry Green, who was himself an AFS fireman, and the AFS anthology Fire and Water, for example, focus on the pre-Blitz era and the tediums of working in a fire station, an emphasis also found in post-war recollections.
 As argued by Kristine Miller, Henry Green’s Caught also refuses to let the men presented become heroes.
 The Blitz is reserved for only the last twenty-five pages of the book and even then it is presented in a perfunctory manner.
 Furthermore, the central plot does not centre on the fire service itself but rather the kidnap of one fireman’s son.
 As such it somewhat subverts the typical heroic image of the fireman presented in the mainstream media.
-Caught is also extremely unusual as it does not emphasise the unity of the brigades instead focusing on a plot of suspicion which denies the friendships between firemen and also the pervasive ‘people’s war’ rhetoric of class mixing.
+Caught is also extremely unusual as it does not emphasise the unity of the brigades, instead focusing on a plot of suspicion which denies the friendships between firemen and also the pervasive ‘people’s war’ rhetoric of class mixing.
 However, most writing by wartime firefighters emphasised friendship over their tales of danger suggesting Green’s work was at odds with the beliefs and views of many of his fellow firemen.
 For example, wartime fireman J.H.C.
 Freeman recalled:

 I would rather recall those little touches of good fellowship which marked the early days of the A.F.S. than any of the tragic events which will fill the history books.
 And believe the camaraderie of those times, brought about by the emergency and the mingling of all types and classes, will leave a stronger, more lasting impression on many a man than the scenes of carnage and destruction which every sane mind must wish to forget.